 FLOWER OF LIFE

-During Miami Art Week we presented the world premiere of ‘Flower of Life’, the largest, most intimate portrait of a vagina ever exhibited.
+During Miami Art Week, we presented the world premiere of Flower of Life, the largest and most intimate portrait of a vagina ever exhibited.

-Immediately upon entering the fair, one encountered her in full majesty.
-At almost 7 feet high, hugged in a carved wooden baroque frame, ‘Flower of Life’ resembles more a classical painting then a photograph.
-Literally everyone who encountered the work was struck by a deep recognition — no one passed by without showing raw emotion on their faces.
+Immediately upon entering the fair, visitors met her in full majesty.
+Nearly seven feet tall and embraced by a carved wooden baroque frame, Flower of Life resembled a classical painting more than a photograph.
+Everyone who encountered the work was struck by a raw sense of recognition.
+In this encounter, the familiar became monumental, and the monumental became deeply human.

 Flower of Life